wavefrontHQ/docs/pages/doc/ts_count.md

 count(<expression>[,metrics|sources|sourceTags|tags|<pointTagKey>])
 ```

 At each time interval, the `count()` function adds together the number of reporting sources for each represented metric, and displays that value on the chart.
-If there are gaps of data in the expression, they are first filled in using interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
 Use `rawcount` if you don't want interpolation.